SpectroCoin/WHMCS-Bitcoin-Payment-Gateway-Plugin/README.md

 SpectroCoin WHMCS Bitcoin Payment Extension
 ---------------

-This is a [SpectroCoin](https://spectrocoin.com/) Bitcoin Payment Module for WHMCS.
+This is a [SpectroCoin Bitcoin Payment Module for WHMCS](https://spectrocoin.com/en/plugins/accept-bitcoin-whmcs.html).
 This extenstion allows to easily accept bitcoins (and other cryptocurrencies such as DASH) at your WHMCS powered website.
 You can find a  how to install this extenstion.
 You can view [a tutorial how to integrate bitcoin payments for WHMCS](https://www.youtube.com/watch?v=AwvrjjCfJgc).

 To succesfully use this plugin, you have to have a SpectroCoin Bitcoin wallet.
 You can get it [here](https://spectrocoin.com/en/bitcoin-wallet.html).
 Also you have to create a merchant project to get merchant and project IDs, to do so create a new merchant project [here](https://spectrocoin.com/en/merchant/api/create.html).

 **INSTALLATION**

 1. Upload module content to your WHMCS folder.
-2. Generate private and public keys
+2. Generate private and public keys<br />
-	1. Automatically<br />
+	i.
+Automatically<br />

 	Go to [SpectroCoin](https://spectrocoin.com/) -> [Project list](https://spectrocoin.com/en/merchant/api/list.html)
 	click on your project, then select "Edit Project and then click "Generate" (next to Public key field), as a result you will get an automatically generated private key, download and save it.
 The matching Public key will be generated automatically and added to your project.

-	2. Manually<br />
+	ii.
+Manually<br />

 	Private key:
     ```shell